Mykola Bagrayev: Biography

-Bagrayev was born on 19 June 1964, in the Digora village in North-Ossetian ASSR, Russia.
+Bagrayev was born on 19 June 1964, in the village of Digora in North-Ossetian ASSR, Russia.
 His mother is Chabahan Bagrayeva (born 1927), and his father is Georgiy Bagrayev (born 1882), a farmer in Digora and a war veteran.

 Bagrayev is married to Svetlana Bagrayeva (born in 1966), a psychologist.
 They have a son, Ruslan (born in 1988), who graduated from Kyiv National Economic University with a degree from the International Economics and Management faculty.
 The pair also have a daughter, Lyudmila (born in 1990).
 She is also enrolled in the International Economics and Management faculty at Kyiv National Economic University.

 In 1987 Bagrayev graduated from Kherson State Agrarian and Economic University, Faculty of Civil Engineering., in 2005 – from Kyiv National Economic University, Faculty of International Economics, cum laude.

 His entry into the career field of "senior technical inspector" was in 1987, in the permanent buildings and facilities construction department of "Kherson Beauty."
 From 1988 to 1991, he served as Second Secretary, and later First Secretary of the Kakhovka City Komsomol Committee.
 In 1991, he was appointed Chairman of the Youth Committee of the Kakhovka Municipality, a position he held until 1992.

 Since 1992, his professional career has been closely tied to the international festival Tavria Games.
 He served as CEO of the festival's directorate from 1992 to 1996, then as President of the joint-stock company Tavria Games from 1996 to 2000, and continued as President of Tavria Games.
 Since 2014, he has also held the position of Chairman of the Supervisory Board of Tavria Media, the festival’s affiliated radio division.

 Bagrayev is a businessman in mass media and show business.
 Founder of the festivals "Tavria Games" (founded in 1992) and "Black Sea Games" (1998).

 He founded the TAVR Media radio group, which manages 9 radio stations: Hit FM, Radio ROKS, KISS FM, Radio RELAX, Melody FM, Nashe Radio, Radio JAZZ, Classic Radio, Radio Bayraktar.
 He is also the founder of a group of companies representing music TV channels M1, M2.